NDelventhal/InsolvencyAnnouncementsGer/README.md

 ```python
 pip install InsolvencyAnnouncementsGer
 ```
-For now the library can be installed through the author's Github repository
+For now the library can be installed through the author's Github repository:

 ```python
 pip install git+https://github.com/NDelventhal/InsolvencyAnnouncementsGer